Saturday, February 24, 2018

 POSTSCRIPT: Although the bodies of six Confederate soldiers were indeed recovered near the Antietam battlefield in the spring of 1907, an Alabama soldier apparently was not among them.

 According to a story published in the Frederick (Md.)
 News on May 23, 1907, Frank Otto and Arthur Day discovered the bodies while plowing in an orchard on the old David Smith farm.
 (Click on report at right to enlarge.)
-The body identified by the Buffalo Evening News correspondent as an Alabama officer apparently was Colonel William T. Millican of the 15th Georgia, who was wounded and captured at Antietam.
+The body identified by the Buffalo Evening News correspondent as an Alabama officer apparently was Colonel William T. Millican of the 15th Georgia, who was suffered a wound and Union soldiers had captured at Antietam.
 A lawyer, he died on Smith's farm, where he was buried.

 On Oct.
 15, 1862, the Southern Watchman of Athens, Ga., published a eulogy for the 37-year-old officer.
 "While we offer to his memory the tribute required by a becoming custom," the report concluded, "our interest in the duty is deepened by our recollection of him as an honorable and useful man and a valued friend."